tjbrailey/Website/content/research.md

 ## Works in progress

-* Mapping Political Science Dataset Citations and Usage

 * Recording Bias in Conflict Datasets

+* Government Legitimisation of Non-State Security in South Africa

+* Mapping Coercive Capacity over Time

 ## Papers I've RA'd for

 * J. Andres Gannon, Erik Gartzke, Jon R Lindsay, and Peter Schram.
-The Shadow of Deterrence: Why Capable Actors Engage in Contests Short of War.
-Journal of Conflict Resolution, 68(2-3):230–268, apr 2024
+The Shadow of Deterrence: Why Capable Actors Engage in Contests Short of War. *Journal of Conflict Resolution, 68*(2-3):230–268, apr 2024
 * J. Andres Gannon.
-Planes, Trains, and Armored Mobiles: Introducing a Dataset of the Global Distribution of Military Capabilities.
-International Studies Quarterly, 67(4), sep 2023
+Planes, Trains, and Armored Mobiles: Introducing a Dataset of the Global Distribution of Military Capabilities. *International Studies Quarterly, 67*(4), sep 2023
 * Karthik Muralidharan, Paul Niehaus, and Sandip Sukhtankar.
-General Equilibrium Effects of (Improving) Public Employment Programs: Experimental Evidence From India.
-Econometrica, 91(4):1261–1295, jul 2023
+General Equilibrium Effects of (Improving) Public Employment Programs: Experimental Evidence From India. *Econometrica, 91*(4):1261–1295, jul 2023
 * Karthik Muralidharan, Paul Niehaus, and Sandip Sukhtankar.
-Identity Verification Standards in Welfare Programs: Experimental Evidence from India.
-The Review of Economics and Statistics, pages 1–46, 02 2023
+Identity Verification Standards in Welfare Programs: Experimental Evidence from India. *The Review of Economics and Statistics*, feb 2023
-* Stefan Faridani and Paul Niehaus.
-Rate-optimal linear estimation of average global effects.
-2022
+* Stefan Faridani and Paul Niehaus. *Rate-optimal linear estimation of average global effects.* 2022
 * J. Andres Gannon.
-One if by Land, and Two if by Sea: Cross-Domain Contests and the Escalation of International Crises.
-International Studies Quarterly, 66(4):474–475, sep 2022
+One if by Land, and Two if by Sea: Cross-Domain Contests and the Escalation of International Crises. *International Studies Quarterly, 66*(4):474–475, sep 2022
 * Nikhar Gaikwad and Gareth Nellis.
-Overcoming the Political Exclusion of Migrants: Theory and Experimental Evidence from India.
-American Political Science Review, 115:1–18, 2021
+Overcoming the Political Exclusion of Migrants: Theory and Experimental Evidence from India. *American Political Science Review, 115*:1–18, 2021